datadesk/django-for-data-analysis-nicar-2016/README.md

 Would you like to create one now? (yes/no):
 ```

-Enter "yes", and also your email address and password (it won't matter here, since we're not deploying anywhere, anyway.)
+Enter "yes", and pick a username and password you will remember.
+You can skip the email field.

 Next, more setup to migrate the database.